Search our Site

 4. Ancestry

 If a P/LP variant in a hereditary cancer gene has already been identified in the family, all blood relatives are eligible for genetic testing for that variant.
 Unaffected individuals who are considering testing should be offered genetic counselling so that an informed decision is made about whether and when to pursue predictive testing.
 First degree relatives of carriers have a 50% chance to carry the same P/LP variant and to be at increased risk for the gene-associated cancers, and a 50% chance to not be a carrier.
 A negative result is reassuring but does not eliminate all cancer risk.
-Individuals would still be advised to follow population-based cancer screening.
+Individuals who receive a negative result following familial variant testing are still advised to follow population-based cancer screening.

 Screening: Even if a patient does not qualify for genetic assessment or testing, they may still be eligible for increased cancer screening based on family history.
-The best person to refer to genetics is always the person most likely to carry a P/LP variant in a hereditary cancer gene (e.g. cancer diagnosis at the youngest age (e.g. breast cancer at age 40), multiple cancers (e.g. breast and ovarian cancer, bilateral breast cancer), or rare cancer diagnosis (e.g. male breast cancer)).
-Once a pathogenic variant has been identified in a family, all other relatives can have testing for the specific familial variant.
+The most informative person in a family to refer to genetics is always the person most likely to carry a P/LP variant in a hereditary cancer gene (e.g. cancer diagnosis at the youngest age (e.g. breast cancer <50 years), multiple cancer diagnoses (e.g. breast and ovarian cancer, bilateral breast cancer), or rare cancer diagnosis (e.g. male breast cancer)).
+Once a P/LP variant has been identified in a family, all other relatives can have testing for the specific familial variant.

 Private pay genetic testing: Some individuals may wish to pay out of pocket for genetic testing, for example if they do not qualify by provincial criteria but still would like genetic testing.
 Generally, this testing will not be arranged by genetic centres but maybe requested of primary care practitioners, be direct-to-consumer, or through private health clinics.
 Several companies offer genetic testing for hereditary cancer predispositions.
 When choosing a genetic testing company consider whether: